This document is licensed under

 Relevant documentation is shown in appendix A. References.

-From earlier tests Geonovum concluded tools were not compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
+From earlier tests Geonovum concluded that tools were not compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
 For that reason Geonovum set up an open tender at the beginning of the year 2023, with the goal of improving the compliance of OGC API tooling.
 This resulted in 3 demo services that each show how you can be compliant with the requirements.
-All demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.
+These demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.
+Next to these demo services, an other 4th service that is in production is reviewed in regards to the standards.

-The following findings show how Pygeoapi complies to the requirements.
+The following findings show how Pygeoapi complies to the requirements with an OAPIF service for INSPIRE harmonized Dutch Addresses.

 The OAS document is available: https://apitestbed.geonovum.nl/adr_pygeoapi/v1/openapi